 The coating repair methods detailed below are in accordance with AS/NZS 4680 section 8 - Repair after Galvanizing.

-The application of an organic zinc rich paint is the most rapid and convenient method of repair.
-The paint should conform to AS/NZS 3750.9 ‘Paints for steel structures – Organic zinc-rich primer’ applied in two coats by brush to provide a total film thickness of a minimum of 30μm more than the local coating thickness requirements in AS/NZS 4680 and should contain not less than 85% zinc in the dried paint film.
+Zinc rich paints The application of an organic zinc rich paint is the most rapid and convenient method of repair.
+The paint should conform to AS/NZS 3750.9 'Paints for steel structures - Organic zinc-rich primer' applied in two coats by brush to provide a total dry film thickness (DFT) of a minimum of 30μm more than the local coating thickness requirements in AS/NZS 4680 (generally two coats of 50μm, totally 100μm DFT) and should contain not less than 85% zinc in the dried paint film.